gokhunyayla/gpc/child/README.md

-#PHPReady Site
+#GPC Child

-PHPReady is an end user ready multipurpose website structure that is created via php, html5, css3, javascript, jquery, ajax, bootstrap web development systems.
+GPC is an end user ready multipurpose website structure that is created via php, html5, css3, javascript, jquery, ajax, bootstrap web development systems.

 There is a db and config folder in the repo those you shouldn't upload to your server.
 The files have the structure of your website.